 In recent years, the online job advertising industry has undergone a transformation.
 And technology is at the very heart of this transformation.
 In particular, the introduction of programmatic options.
 When done right, programmatic job advertising provides many benefits.
 One of the most overlooked yet single greatest business benefits is the transparency and insight it gives into job ad performance across channels.
 Programmatic recruitment transparency can be the difference between the same old same old and wild success.
+It can be the key to hire the right candidate.
 Yet it’s not always understood.

 HOW DID WE GET TO LACK OF TRANSPARENCY?

 To understand how lack of transparency became an issue in programmatic recruitment, it helps to know a little bit about how the digital advertising industry evolved.

 Online job advertising is a form of digital display advertising.
 In the early days, ad purchasing was a direct transaction between advertisers and publishers.
 Each party knew exactly how much an ad cost, whether buying or selling.
 This type of relationship is less common today as it’s been gradually supplanted by technology that streamlines the ad buying process.

 This is where programmatic advertising comes into play.
 While programmatic platforms were designed to offer an optimized method for buying and selling ad inventory — more volume, more speed, more scale — the approach also introduced additional vendors, or intermediaries, into the process.
 In doing so, it became more and more tricky to get visibility into online advertising’s true costs.
 This lack of transparency made ad results much more difficult to measure.